 Information contained on this page is provided by an independent third-party content provider.
 Frankly and this Site make no warranties or representations in connection therewith.
 If you are affiliated with this page and would like it removed please contact email@example.com

-BENOIT, Wis., July 11, 2018 /PRNewswire/ -- "Life by the lake is so inviting and nourishing to one's soul," says Anne Goodwin, who has enjoyed coming to a 1920's cottage by a Wisconsin lake for the past 35 years.
+NEW YORK, July 23, 2018 /PRNewswire/ --"Life by the lake is so inviting and nourishing to one's soul." says Anne Goodwin, who has enjoyed coming to a 1920s cottage by a Wisconsin lake for the past 35 years.
 She reveals just how appealing a bond with nature can be in her new, award-winning book, Come to the Lake: Reflections on a Cottage Life.

 She transports the reader to another time and place with beautiful photographs, insightful essays, and nicely packaged, glossy pages that display notes, journal entries, and fleeting feelings of the throwback life one can blanket themselves with at the lake.
 It showcases a place where family, friends, food, and fresh water fun cohabitate.